 All staff are given a single room so that you can have a private place for residents to approach you with any potential concerns.
 All staff must live in their assigned single room.

 Yes!
-All CAs get to return to campus early to start training on August 19th, 2018.
-This is a required aspect of the CA position.
+All RAs get to return to campus 3 days before the first move in day to assist with prepping the buildings for opening.
+This is a required aspect of the RA position.

-CAs are provided with approximately two weeks training and preparation time.
-In addition to ongoing training Wednesday evenings from 7-9pm.
-For the 2018-2019 academic year, CA training will occur from tentatively August 19-30, 2018.
-CA training occurs every day for the entirety of the day within this period.
+RAs are provided with approximately two weeks training and preparation time.
+In addition to ongoing training Wednesday evenings from 7-9 pm.
 This mandatory training period will include training on topics including position basics, emergency response procedure, program development, community building, Residential Life expectations and much more.
-The training period also includes opportunities for hands-on experience in the residence hall working to prepare the CA’s section and the building for residence hall opening and the 2018-2019 academic year.
-CAs are also required to be present and working in their assigned halls for new and returning student move-in from August 31-September 5, 2018.
-Winter training sessions will be held the week of January 13, 2019.
+The training period also includes opportunities for hands-on experience in the residence hall working to prepare the RA’s section and the building for residence hall opening and the 2021-2022 academic year.
+RAs are also required to be present and working in their assigned halls for new and returning student move-in.
+Winter training sessions will be held the week prior to student arrival.

 Can I apply if I will be abroad for Spring or Fall?